-Christmas will be here before we know it, and that means all the major carriers are already gearing up for a record-breaking holiday season.
+Christmas will be here before we know it, and that means all the major carriers are already gearing up for a busy holiday season.
 Each year, the holidays bring a surge of package volume into carriers’ networks, with shipments containing all sorts of gifts like clothes, baked goods, and—believe it or not—Christmas ornaments to hang on trees.
-If you find yourself needing to ship out some ornaments but don’t know the first thing about it, we’ve got you covered.
+If you find yourself needing to ship out some ornaments but don’t know the first thing about the process, we’ve got you covered.
 This guide is all about how to ship Christmas ornaments, how to pack them to protect them from breaking, and how to save the most money while doing it.
-Let’s get into it!
+Let’s get ready to deck the halls!

-Find the Right-Sized Cardboard Box for Shipping Christmas Ornaments
+Find the Right Cardboard Box for Shipping Christmas Ornaments

-The happy medium is to find a brand new, corrugated cardboard box that creates roughly two inches of room around every side of your ornament.
-That means that, if your ornament is in the middle of the box, there’s about two inches of space between it and the walls.
+The happy medium is to find a brand-new, corrugated cardboard box that creates roughly two inches of room around every side of your ornament.
+That means that, if your ornament is in the middle of the box, there are about two inches of space between it and the walls.
 Whether you’re shipping one ornament or multiple, this should be the rule of thumb to follow as best as you can.
 Creating this amount of space will give you sufficient room to include enough cushioning materials around your ornament, which we’re about to talk about in the next section.

 Pro Tip: If you’re looking for smaller, sturdy boxes, the ULINE website has a ton of options for every kind of shipment.

-Use the Most Packing Material Possible to Protect Your Ornaments
+Protect Your Ornaments by Using the Most Packing Material Possible

 Ornaments are some of the most fragile consumer products on the planet.
 Just think about any type they broke when you were hanging them on a tree!
 Now, imagine them rolling around inside a cardboard box with nothing to protect them, and the sound of breaking glass in your head almost seems inevitable.
 However, you can prevent this from happening by using the right kinds of packing material to keep your ornaments cushioned during transit.